 - Active surveillance: No treatment, with careful observation and medical monitoring.

-Newer, advanced options have been developed in the past 15 to 20 years.
+Newer, advanced treatment options have been developed over the past few decades.
 These newer options avoid or minimize some of the unpleasant side effects sometimes associated with the standard therapies.
 These options include:

 - Nerve-sparing radical prostatectomy: Surgical procedure in which the prostate gland is removed without severing the critical nearby nerves that send signals between the brain and penis to allow normal sexual functioning.
 A skilled and experienced surgeon may be able to preserve sexual function for some patients by successfully using this procedure.

-- Conformal external beam radiation therapy with photon or x-ray: Uses advanced technology to tailor the radiation therapy to an individual’s body structures.
-Relying on computerized three-dimensional images of the prostate, bladder and rectum, the x-ray radiation beam is shaped to conform to the prostate gland.
+- Conformal or intensity modulated external beam radiation therapy: External beam radiation therapy uses high energy photons which can kill cancer cells.
+Conformal or intensity modulated radiation therapy techniques use advanced technology to tailor the radiation therapy to an individual's body structures.
+Relying on computerized three-dimensional images of the prostate, bladder and rectum, the x-ray radiation beam is shaped to conform to the prostate gland and sometimes to nearby lymph nodes.
 In this way, less radiation reaches the surrounding normal tissues.
 Today there are two levels of conformal radiation therapy: 3-D conformal radiation therapy and intensity modulated radiation therapy (IMRT).
 Both allow for increased doses to the tumor while protecting the normal surrounding organs.
-IMRT is considered the more conformal of the two.
+IMRT is considered the more highly focused of the two.
 Treatments are typically given daily (Monday through Friday) for four to nine weeks.
 For more detailed information see the IMRT page.

 - Cryotherapy: A procedure that uses extremely low temperatures (-190°C) to freeze and destroy cancer cells.
 Some experienced physicians have had good results with low complication rates using cryotherapy; however, others have not.
 This should be considered experimental at this time as upfront treatment for prostate cancer, until there is longer follow-up for patients treated with this modality.
 This technique was developed as an alternative to surgery for patients who have recurrent cancer in the prostate after radiation treatments.
 See Cryotherapy for additional information.